-PASSED AND ADOPTED by the City Council of the City of Huntington Beach at a regular meeting thereof held on the day of 2022.
+PASSED AND ADOPTED by the City Council of of the City of f Huntington Beach at a regular meeting thereof held on the day of 2022.

-Mayor

-ATTEST:

-APPROVED AS TO FORM:

-City Clerk

-City Attorney

-REVIEWED AND APPROVED:

-INITIATED AND APPROVED:

-City Manager

-Community Development Director

-ATTACHMENTS

-Exhibit A: Legislative Draft - SP 7 (Ellis-Goldenwest Specific Plan)
+regular meeting thereof held on the day of 2022.
+Mayor ATTEST: APPROVED AS TO FORM: City Clerk City Attorney W REVIEWED AND APPROVED: INITIATED AND APPROVED: City Manager Director of Community Development ATTACHMENTS Exhibit A: Legislative Draft - SP 7 (Ellis-Goldenwest Specific Plan)